-Complete Guide to Medical Billing and Coding Online Schools
+2017 Accredited Online Medical Billing and Coding Schools

-While attending accredited medical billing and coding program isn't required to earn professional certification, it is highly recommended.
+While attending an accredited medical billing and coding program isn't required to earn professional certification, it is highly recommended.
 Students who enroll in a medical billing and coding program at an accredited school can feel confident that they are receiving an education from an institution that meets criteria established by the US Department of Education.
-The Council for Higher Education Accreditation and the Accrediting Commission of Career Schools and Colleges both offer searchable databases of accredited programs and institutions.
-Students may also want to consider the medical billing and coding degrees offered by our ranked top online colleges.

-Online Medical Billing & Coding Degree Overview & Career Information
+Top Online Colleges Offering Medical Billing & Coding Degrees

 Certificates take about one year to complete and include courses in popular coding systems, medical software, medical terminology, and insurance and reimbursement.
 Students learn how to translate medical diagnoses into codes that can be used for medical payments.
 The associate degree takes two years to complete and includes the courses required during the certificate program, as well as general education and healthcare courses.
 Graduates of these programs can become medical coders and health information technicians.